← All Neighbourhood Guides

 What Doesn't

-• Slow streetcar commute: the 501 Queen to downtown takes 55 to 70 minutes door-to-door, significantly longer than buyers from more central Toronto neighbourhoods expect
+• Slow streetcar commute: the Lake Shore streetcar to downtown takes 55 to 70 minutes door-to-door, significantly longer than buyers from more central Toronto neighbourhoods expect

 • Housing stock inconsistency: original 1940s cottages, half-renovated bungalows, and large new infill builds sit side by side; streetscape quality varies dramatically block by block